SharkUncle/deep-abyss/OpenCVE_docker.md

 The parts after the `:` is the path in the container, it's not needed to be modify.

-Before continuing the installation, the `docker compose up -d` failed every time, that was a first for me with Airflow.
+Before continuing the installation, the `./install.sh init-docker-stack` failed every time, that was a first for me with Airflow.
 It failed everytime during the `set-airflow-connections` step.
 The script add a connection for the postgres and redis, but the command fail and the script stop.

 When I go in the `airflow-scheduler` container and check the connections with `airflow connections list`, all the connections to postgres and redis are already available.